 An innovative force in a sustainable world

-This the call for proposals will also help make results available to everyone.
+This the call for proposals will also contribute to making results available to everyone.
 Therefore, all scientific publishing should be open access.
 When results from research and innovation are made freely available, more people can contribute to solving societal challenges.

-At least three participants must participate in the project, including the coordinating party.
-At least two participants must be higher education institutions, at least one of which must have staff stationed in southern Africa during the project period.
+At least three participants shall participate in the project, including the coordinating party.
+At least two participants shall be higher education institutions, of which at least one shall have staff stationed in southern Africa during the project period.

-Participation from companies is encouraged, either as a formal participant or as a committed collaborator by actively contributing to the project's implementation.
+Participation from companies is encouraged, either as a formal participant or as a committed partner by actively contributing to the implementation of the project.

 • Sustainable primary and secondary production of raw materials – Innovations in exploration, mining, processing, recycling and waste management.